Parents of Longview man killed by police file lawsuit

 The Oct.
 2, 2020, encounter marked Sanders’ second fatal shooting in a year.
 According to news accounts, Sanders also fatally shot Christopher Johnson, 51, of Longview after a SWAT team callout in 2019 — a shooting the lawsuit alleges was caused by Sanders’ “reckless and negligent” behavior when he left the safety of an armored vehicle to confront the armed, suicidal man.

-Longview Police Capt.
+Longview police Capt.
 Branden McNew said the department has found both shootings to be justified.

-During the chase, Sanders Tasered Tofte once and then fired three rounds from his service weapon, including a bullet that struck Tofte under his right arm, nicking a major vein and causing massive bleeding.
+During the chase, Sanders used his Taser on Tofte once and then fired three rounds from his service weapon, including a bullet that struck Tofte under his right arm, nicking a major vein and causing massive bleeding.

 The lawsuit alleges Sanders and another detective, Matt Hartley, had a Department of Corrections warrant for Tofte’s arrest when they spotted him walking toward a store from a parked car.
 Both officers were armed and wearing marked tactical vests when they confronted Tofte, who spoke to them for about 30 seconds and then bolted, with both detectives giving chase.